• Menu

 Don’t wait to ask about how our compassionate staff can help your loved ones.
 To qualify for home health care, a person must have a physician’s order and demonstrate a need for skilled care that can be safely provided at home.
 Our focus is on providing comfort to patients and support to families, with our team available 24/7 to address any concerns.
 The call is free, and our professionals are ready to assist you!
 Call us today at 603-536-2232 to learn more.

-Filed Under: Press Release Tagged With: Fall Prevention, Home Physical Therapy, National Osteoporosis Month, Pemi-Baker Hospice & Home Health
+Filed Under: Press Release Tagged With: Heart Disease, Home Healthcare, Hospice for terminal heart disease, National Heart Health Month, Pemi-Baker Hospice & Home Health

 • Page 1